woocommerce/woocommerce-ios/docs/localization.md

 myTextLabel?.text = NSLocalizedString(myText, comment: "Put a meaningful comment here.")
 ```

-## Do not use Interpolated Strings
+## Do Not Use Interpolated Strings

 Interpolated strings are harder to understand by translators and they may end up translating/changing the variable name, causing a crash.